 This is why the economy must transition to a "green economy", which requires incentives and capital.
 The eco.business Fund works towards this goal and promotes economic activity that contributes to the sustainable use of raw materials and the preservation of biodiversity.
 In the process, it also helps to mitigate climate change and adapt to its negative impacts.
-The fund was established in 2014 by KfW Development Bank on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) together with Conservation International and Finance in Motion.
+The fund was established in 2014 by KfW Development Bank on behalf of the BMZ together with Conservation International and Finance in Motion.
 It concentrates on four areas: agriculture and forestry, tourism, fishery and aquaculture.